zigic88/zigic88.github.io/_posts/2017-06-22-drawable-multiline-edittext.markdown

      android:drawableLeft="@drawable/ic_cellphone_android"
      android:drawablePadding="8dp"/>
 {% endhighlight %}
-Now, you can run your this project and you got this result :
+Now, you can run your this project and then you will get this result :

 ----------
 <img src="{{ '/assets/img/2017-07-22a.png' | prepend: site.baseurl }}" alt="">

 ----------
-As we see, that drawable icon going down to middle center of the EditText, like a picture above.
-To make that drawable icon stay on left top position, **create a xml drawable @drawable/custom_multiline_edittext**
+As we can see, the drawable icon is automatically adjust to the center of the EditText, like a picture above.
+To make that drawable icon stay on the left top position, **create a xml drawable @drawable/custom_multiline_edittext**

 **custom_multiline_edittext.xml**
 {% highlight xml %}